ah-naf/FourBTech/README.md

-## You will find a demo video in root folder named demo.mp4
+## You will find a demo video which shows how to use it in root folder named demo.mp4

 # E-Commerce Platform